 - Pretending to speak the truth but never providing evidence

 Be alert and aware of the above and you’ll avoid getting fooled.

 You need to experience all sides in order to make an informed decision.
 It can be eye-opening to see what’s on the other side.

-You won’t learn much about the world if you stay closed off with people who have the same opinions.
-Educate yourself with what other people think.
+You won’t learn much about the world if you stay closed off from people who have the same opinions.
+Educate yourself about what other people think.
 Of course, you don’t have to believe what they say, but at least you’ll gain some wisdom.